A Domain Specific Language for Testing Consensus Implementations: Introduction

 \section{Introduction}

 Large-scale, fault-tolerant, distributed systems are the backbone of many critical software services.
-Since they must execute correctly and efficiently in the presence of concurrent and asynchronous message exchanges as well as failures, the underlying algorithms are intricate.
-In particular, \emph{consensus protocols} are used to guarantee data retention and consistency which are important ingredients of storage systems such as Cassandra and Redis, or Blockchain systems based on proof-of-stake models.
-Improving the reliability of production implementations of such protocols remains a significant challenge, precisely because of the enormous number of exceptional conditions that may arise in production.
-In particular, such protocols have to tolerate faults that can be (1) benign such as replica crashes, network partitions, message drops, replays, or (2) Byzantine, where replicas can behave arbitrarily, coordinate or lie.
-Given a distributed protocol implementation, the number of possible executions is large even if the number of inputs (client requests) is small.
-This is an instance of the infamous state explosion problem.
-The number of interleavings grows exponentially in the number of replicas and the number of failures.
+The underlying protocols are intricate as they have to ensure correct behavior in the presence of concurrent asynchronous message exchanges and failures.
+In particular, \emph{consensus protocols} are used to guarantee data retention and consistency and form the bedrock of storage systems such as Cassandra~\cite{DBLP:journals/sigops/LakshmanM10} and Redis, or Blockchain systems based on proof-of-stake models.
+Bugs in these implementations have had significant real world consequences.

-In this work we explore the space of tradeoffs between programmer effort in crafting good tests on one hand and the ability of automated tools to explore many behaviours on the other.
-At one end, a skilled developer with a lot of knowledge of the system can write detailed tests that encode low-level executions of the system which control all the non-determinism by hand.
-However, this is very expensive in developer time.
-At the other end there are automated exploration tools which are protocol agnostic and search the execution space.
-These tools are particularly attractive for developers because they require minimal effort but are also unreliable because they usually get lost in a large execution space and explore many uninteresting executions.
-In this work we explore the space between these two approaches, and we propose a framework where the programmer gives lighthouses to automated search tools to guide their exploration.

-Prior work on testing distributed protocol implementations focuses extensively on \emph{exhaustive enumeration} or \emph{random sampling} of executions for a fixed set of client requests, e.g.,~\cite{DBLP:conf/popl/AbdullaAJS14,jepsen,pctcp,modist,samc,conf/cav/YuanYG18,DBLP:journals/pacmpl/OzkanMO19,DBLP:conf/eurosys/LukmanKSSKSPTYL19,DBLP:conf/nsdi/KillianAJV07,DBLP:conf/fast/DeligiannisMTCD16}.
-Since even a small number of client requests leads to an enormous number of possible executions, the execution space is further bounded using protocol-agnostic parameters such as the number of steps in an execution, the time frequency of network partitions~\cite{jepsen}, the number of periods in which a replica is isolated from the rest~\cite{DBLP:journals/pacmpl/DragoiEOMN20}, the number of events for which all possible orderings must be covered (bug depth)~\cite{pctcp} etc. Shrinking the search space using such bounds decreases exploration time in the case of exhaustive enumeration and increases the effectiveness of random sampling.